 The existing derogation, which is set out in rule 9.9B, was put in place to allow the rollout of advanced metering infrastructure in Victoria.
 It makes distribution businesses exclusively responsible for metering services for Victorian small electricity customers, meaning that retailers are prevented from providing these services.
-As a consequence, distributors also control related services that are enabled by AMI meters.
+As a consequence, distributors also control access to the related services that are enabled by AMI meters.

-The existing derogation is due to expire on 31 December 2013.
+The existing derogation will expire on 31 December 2013.

-1.2 Rationale for rule change request
+1.2 Rationale for the rule change request

 If the derogation is not extended, the metering rules that are currently derogated away from in Victoria would come into force.
-That means that - nominally at least - retailers would be able to provide metering services to small customers, and would also control access to the related services that are enabled by AMI meters.
+This would mean that - nominally at least - retailers would be able to provide metering services to small customers, and would also control access to the related services that are enabled by AMI meters.
 The Victorian Government argues that for retailer provision of metering services to occur in practice, while at the same time realising the expected benefits of the Victorian AMI program, a number of processes and systems would need to be developed.

-It is intended that such processes and systems will be established as part of the national framework for competition in metering and related services for residential and small business customers - see section 1.4.3 below.
+It is intended that many of these processes and systems will be established as part of the national framework for competition in metering and related services for residential and small business customers - see section 1.4.3 below.
 However, the national framework will not be established before the current derogation expires.

-The Victorian Government has stated its concern that, without a national framework in place, allowing retailers to become responsible for small customer metering services in Victoria from January 2014 would have a number of detrimental impacts.
-These relate to a possible loss of benefits from the AMI program, the lack of adequate customer protection arrangements and the costs of establishing specific Victorian arrangements to accommodate contestable metering services.
-These impacts are detailed in the
+The Victorian Government has stated its concern that, without the new national framework in place, allowing retailers to become responsible for small customer metering services in Victoria from January 2014 would have a number of detrimental impacts.
+These relate to a possible loss of benefits from the Victorian AMI program, the lack of adequate customer protection arrangements and the costs of establishing specific Victorian arrangements to accommodate contestable metering services.
+These impacts are detailed in the Victorian Government's rule change request,6 and summarised in Appendix A.

-A jurisdictional derogation modifies the application of the rules in a participating derogation.
+5 A jurisdictional derogation modifies the application of the rules in a participating jurisdiction.
 The AEMC can make a jurisdictional derogation at the request of the jurisdiction's Minister but must have regard to certain other matters, as well as the normal rule making test - see section 2.5.2.